-Genital herpes is a common sexually transmitted disease caused by the virus called herpes simplex (HSV).
+Genital herpes is a common sexually transmitted infection caused by the virus herpes simplex (HSV).

 Most people with the genital herpes virus don't have symptoms and are unaware they have it.